 - Close the water heater drain valve by turning the handle to the right (clockwise).
-The drain valve is on the lower front of the water heater. - GAS AWARNING With a shut-off valve. - Do not connect a natural gas water heater to an L.P. gas supply. - Do not connect an L.P. gas water heater to a natural gas supply. - Failure to follow these instructions can result in death, explosion, or carbon monoxide poisoning.
+The drain valve is on the lower front of the water heater. - GAS AWARNING With the second second - Do not connect a natural gas water heater to an L.P. gas supply. - Do not connect an L.P. gas water heater to a natural gas supply. - Failure to follow these instructions can result in death, explosion, or carbon monoxide poisoning.